 Erected 2009 by Indiana Historical Bureau, Division of Historical Preservation and Archaeology, IDNR, and Bethel A.M.E.
 Church.
 (Marker Number 49.2009.2.)

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Camp Sullivan (Military Park) (about 700 feet away, measured in a direct line); Indiana Avenue (about 700 feet away); Greek Orthodox Church (approx. 0.2 miles away); Mary Cable/School No. 4 Site (approx. 0.2 miles away); Jones Tabernacle A.M.E.
+Camp Sullivan (Military Park) (about 700 feet away, measured in a direct line); Indiana Avenue (about 700 feet away); James Overall (about 800 feet away); Greek Orthodox Church (approx. 0.2 miles away); Mary Cable / School No. 4 Site (approx. 0.2 miles away); Jones Tabernacle A.M.E.
 Zion Church Site (approx. 0.2 miles away); Talking Wall (approx. 0.2 miles away); Madame C.J.
-Walker Timeline (approx. 0.2 miles away); Isaac Blackford (approx. 0.2 miles away).
+Walker Timeline (approx. 0.2 miles away).
 Touch for a list and map of all markers in Indianapolis.

 Regarding Bethel African Methodist Episcopal Church.
 Church is located at 414 West Vermont Street

 Credits.
 This page was last revised on June 19, 2016.
-This page originally submitted on June 17, 2016, by Paul Fehrenbach of Germantown, Wisconsin.
-This page has been viewed 180 times since then and 18 times this year.
+It was originally submitted on June 17, 2016, by Paul Fehrenbach of Germantown, Wisconsin.
+This page has been viewed 216 times since then and 6 times this year.
 Photos: 1, 2, 3, 4, 5, 6. submitted on June 17, 2016, by Paul Fehrenbach of Germantown, Wisconsin. • Bill Pfingsten was the editor who published this page.